HelmholtzAI-FZJ/2023-getting-started-with-ai-on-supercomputers/03-parallelize-training.md

     - Split the model over multiple GPUs
     - Each GPU does the forward/backward pass
 - Model parallelism, multi-node:
-    - Same, but the model is split over the nodes
+    - Same, but gradients are averaged across nodes

 ---